RIYASANVI7/E-Learning-Website/readme.md

   Being educated is being powerful.
-✔ We have made this website as responsive website so, students or users can
+✔ Made this website as responsive website so, students or users can
    easily access our website from  any device.
 ✔ Quiz Section is an interesting feature for students which provide them with
    lots of questions.
 They can view their scores easily and solutions of every questions.